-As noted, once the credit-market crisis came, government responded first by upping the ante on deposit insurance.
+Once the credit-market crisis came, government responded first by upping the ante on deposit insurance.
 That quieted the depositors’ panic, and Cousin Jack relaxed a bit.
-Then the politically elected and appointed rolled out a green carpet to troubled institutions with injections of cash, arranged marriages between strong and weaker firms–and, to make matters worse, began paying interest on the reserves provided.
+Then, the politically elected and appointed rolled out a green carpet to troubled institutions with injections of cash, arranged marriages between strong and weaker firms, and, to make matters worse, began paying interest on the reserves provided.
 The banks got a 100 percent sure thing with interest.
 Cousin Jack was assured that gas would be no problem.
-So why not take the family on a much-needed vacation?
+So why not take the family on a much needed vacation?
 Bonuses and pay became an issue.

-With incentives askew and bankers responding predictably, Obama frowned, gave the bankers sanctimonious lectures, and ordered his pay czar and the Federal Reserve chief to put the screws on executive pay.
+With incentives askew and bankers responding predictably, Mr. Obama frowned, gave the bankers sanctimonious lectures, and ordered his pay czar and the Federal Reserve chief to put the screws on executive pay.
 He then said the bankers needed to pay a tax on their uninsured liabilities, just to keep them honest.
 U.S. banks now face a complex of regulatory spaghetti.
-What they can lend, how they lend, and to whom they lend are regulated with greater stringency.
+What they can lend, how they lend, and to whom they lend is regulated with greater stringency.
 How they pay and how much they pay is regulated.
-How much and what kind of debt they incur are regulated.
+How much debt, and what kind of debt they incur is regulated.
 And most recently, what they do with excess capital to increase earnings is further regulated.
-Yet while the spaghetti thickens, there is a lot of uncertainty as to which financial institutions will get caught in the mix, when, and how.
-Regulatory uncertainty takes its toll on decision-makers: If in doubt, keep quiet, lay low, and avoid risk.
+Yet while the spaghetti thickens, there is a lot of uncertainty as to which financial institutions will get caught in the mix, and when, and how.
+Regulatory uncertainty takes its toll on decision makers; if in doubt, keep quiet, lay low, and avoid risk.
 The banks are on the way to becoming a strange breed of regulated public utilities without the benefit of due process.